 Dr. Brian Gaskill joined the Spooner Health Board of Directors in 2016.
-He is a board certified Family Physician whom started full-time practice at Essentia Health- Spooner Clinic in 2008.
+He is a board-certified Family Physician whom started full-time practice at Essentia Health - Spooner Clinic in 2008.
 He attended medical school at Oklahoma State University - College of Osteopathic Medicine and earned his Doctor of Osteopathic Medicine in 2005.
-Dr. Gaskill currently serves as vice-chief of staff at Spooner Health and Section Chair at the Essentia Health-Spooner Clinic.
+Dr. Gaskill currently serves as chief of staff at Spooner Health.

-Additionally, he serves as a trustee board member of the Wisconsin Association of Osteopathic Physicians and Surgeons.
-Outside of medicine his time is spent with his wife, Julie, and cultivating his 5 children - instead of growing grass in his yard.
+Outside of medicine his time is spent with his wife, Julie, and cultivating his 6 children - instead of growing grass in his yard.
 He is active in church as a youth leader of Northern Lights Christian Center and also serves as a board member for the Winged Freedom Raptor Hospital in Spooner.

 Tim Reedy joined the Spooner Health Board of Directors in 2019.
 He has been a small business owner in Spooner for the past 15 years.
 He and his wife Tammy have three children - Ben, Nick and Kate.
 Tim completed his Bachelor of Accounting degree at University of MN - Duluth, and his MBA at Illinois State University.